-Our keynote speaker was Dr Ervin Laszlo, twice nominated for the Nobel Prize, who travelled from Italy.
+Our keynote speaker was Dr Ervin Laszlo, twice nominated for the Nobel Prize, who traveled from Italy.
 Mary Ann Thompson-Frenk, the Founder of the Thompson Foundation, who travelled from Texas USA.
-And many other speakers and delegates who travelled from Spain, the Netherlands, Sweden, Belgium, Switzerland, Albania, Turkey and more.
+And many other speakers and delegates who traveled from Spain, the Netherlands, Sweden, Belgium, Switzerland, Albania, Turkey and more.

 On Monday 01 August 2016, after the summit, the Global Woman Team and some of the key speakers were kindly invited to a private meeting with Larry Sullivan and his team.
 In this meeting were present Dr Ervin Laszlo, Mirela Sula, Abigail Deffe, Mary Ann Thompson Frenk and her husband Joshua Frenk, Dr Isaura Gonzalez, Dr Ed Berman, Gulrukh Khan, Veronica Sosa, Adam Strong, Tina Allton, Trevor Clarke, Joe St Clair, Ashish Paul Izabella NiewIdadomskaetc.